Embedded Command Line Interfaces and Why You Need Them

 Security Considerations

 Securing embedded CLIs is crucial, especially in production environments.
 Best practices include implementing user authentication, encrypting communication interfaces, and restricting access to sensitive commands.
 For example, you can secure CLI access via password protection or encryption keys, ensuring only authorized users can interact with the system.
+A CLI secured with a password protects the system from unauthorized tampering during manufacturing or field use.

 Performance Impact